Skip to main content

 Why does the Kameleoon engine (kameleoon.js application file) use the eval() function?

-The Kameleoon JavaScript engine uses the eval() function for experimentation purposes.
-This is because we allow our users to add custom code from various parts of our product, such as custom data and custom JavaScript, to implement variations of a page.
+The Kameleoon JavaScript engine requires the eval() function to allow you to add custom code to our product, such as custom data and custom JavaScript, when implementing variations of a page.
 Using the eval() function allows us to dynamically execute this custom code at runtime.

-However, if you use a Content Security Policy (CSP) directive to prevent the use of the eval() function, you can implement the following JS snippet before our installation tag:
+If you use a Content Security Policy (CSP) directive that prevents the use of the eval() function, you can implement the following JavaScript snippet before our installation tag:

 window.kameleoonQueue = window.kameleoonQueue || [];